kazurayam/WebDriverFactory4ks/README.md

 WebDriver Factory for Katalon Studio
 ========================================================================

+I have abandoned this project "WebDriverFactory4ks".
+The final version was v0.3.5.
+I have started another project "WebDriverSupport4ks" at https://github.com/kazurayam/WebDriverSupport4ks which succeeds the artifact of the "WebDriverFactory4ks" in the new name.

+---

 - by kazurayam,
 - 1st edition published March,2019
 - 2nd edition published Jan, 2020